apt-0/RipeDB/README.md

 # RipeDB

-RipeDB is a Python tool designed to facilitate the search and analysis of internet domain data through the RIPE API.
+RipeDB is a Python tool designed to facilitate the search and analysis of internet domain data through the RIPE DATABASE.
 This project allows users to obtain detailed information about domains and their IP assignments.

 ## Features

 - Search for domain information using customizable parameters.
-- Analysis of collected data and generation of reports.
+- Analysis of collected data and generation of xlsx reports.
 - Simple and intuitive user interface.

 ## Prerequisites